 Other than my questions, there was no conversation other than Grandpa Farmer asking us to “pay with the smallest bills possible.”

-If this farmer really understood this, he could have been the Linchpin, he could have made shopping at the produce stand a different experience than shopping at the large superstore where the produce looks great but there are no plows, wagons or rows of corn anywhere in sight.
-He missed his opportunity to build relationships and make his customers loyal friends instead of just people who were asked to pay with small bills.
+If this farmer really understood this, he could have been the Linchpin, he could have made shopping at the produce stand a different experience than shopping at the large superstore where the produce looks great but there are no plows, wagons, or rows of corn anywhere in sight.
+He missed his opportunity to build relationships and make his customers loyal friends instead of just people who were asked to pay small bills.

 PEOPLE MAKE THE DIFFERENCE.